ESE-Peasy/PosturePerfection/docs/instructions.md

 ## Achieving PosturePerfection!

-When you are happy with a posture that you have adopted and have clicked "Set Ideal Posture", your detected posture will be highlighted in Green as you are then in a position where you have achieved PosturePerfection!
+When you are happy with a posture that you have adopted and have clicked "Set Ideal Posture", your detected posture will be highlighted in <span style="color:green">Green</span> as you are then in a position where you have achieved PosturePerfection!
 Carry on with your work, and the system will let you know when we detect you have strayed from this ideal posture.
 See below for more details to ensure you maximise your time in PosturePerfection!

 <div align="center">
     <img src="images/instructions/good_posture.png" width="500"/>